DrkWithT/Minuet-Lang-Mirror/docs/README.md

 # README

 ### Brief
-_Minuet_ is a small, Python & C inspired language for simple programs.
+_Minuet_ is a small language for simple utility programs.
 Unlike shell scripting dialects across systems, this language aims to look and behave nicer for the programmer.

 ### Design Principles
  - Concise and semi-familiar syntax